MicrosoftDocs/biztalk-docs/biztalk/core/known-issues-with-edi-parties.md

 ---
 description: "Learn more about: Known Issues with EDI Parties"
-title: "Known Issues with EDI Parties | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Known Issues with EDI Parties" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 86475960-cdb2-4b39-817a-b5d834f498a9
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Known Issues with EDI Parties
 This section contains topics that describe known issues with EDI parties and the Partner Agreement Manager.